btarg/btarg/README.md

 The plugin also featured [extensive, easy-to-follow documentation](https://btarg.gitbook.io/origami-docs), marking my first time writing proper docs for a programming project.
 I believe they turned out helpful and well-organised.

+> Why I stopped working on this

-Other, more [feature-complete alternatives](https://modrinth.com/mod/polymer) exist now for server-side modding, but I learned a lot about backend and server development.
+Other, more [feature-complete alternatives](https://modrinth.com/mod/polymer) exist now for server-side modding, but I learned a lot about backend and server development for games while working on Origami.

 ### [CraftGPT](https://github.com/btarg/CraftGPT) (Proof of concept)